Skip to main content

 They both broke up laughing; Rodger lowered his weapon.

 The buck seemed to sense the “shift” in the air.
-It raised its head, locking eyes with them for a fleeting moment before bounding away into the woods, its powerful strides disappearing into the trees.
+It raised its head, locking eyes with them for a fleeting moment before bounding away into the woods, disappearing into the trees.

 “Not today,” Rodger whispered, a smile tugging at the corners of his mouth.